adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 To visualize the mapped reads against the reference genome, we need to do two things:

-	1. Load our reference genome.
+	1. Load our reference genome and annotation.
 	2. Load our SAM file

 In order to do the first step, we need to go to _Genomes_ > _Load Genome from File_.
 Then, select the file _SARS-CoV-2-reference.fasta_ and load it.
 The upper part of the window should show the full genome with a value of 29 kb in the middle of the line.
 In the upper right corner we can modify the zoom.
 If you move the blue line to the maximum you would be able to see the nucleotides per position.
-I have to remark that we do not have the gene annotation file.
+To load the gene annotation we can go to _File_ > _Load from File_ and select the file _SARS-CoV-2-reference.gff3_.

 For the second step, we first need to create an index file to load the _SAM_ file.
 We will use the software _Samtools_.
 The _SAM_ input have to be a gzip compress file with _bgzip_.
 After compressed, we will create the index.